Prion 3D Marine Seismic Survey

 The acquisition and operational areas combined are referred to as the ‘survey area’.
 Water depths in the survey area range from 50 m to 80 m.
 At its nearest points, the survey area is located 75 km east of King Island and 57 km from Stanley in Tasmania.

-The Prion 3DMSS is scheduled to commence between July 2021 and June 2022, but may not commence until June 2023.
-This EP is therefore valid for a survey start date of any time up until June 2023.
+The Prion 3D MSS is scheduled to commence between September 2021 and August 2023, excluding the January to April (inclusive) period to account for the blue whale foraging season.
+This EP is therefore valid for a survey start date of any time up until August 2023.
 The preferred windows of opportunity are listed below in order of preference, noting that timing of survey commencement is dependent on vessel contracting and weather/sea state conditions:

-• April to July 2022 (or 2023) – less favourable sea state, streamers would need to be towed lower in the water column to mitigate for weather-related downtime and minimise
+May to July 2022 (or 2023) – less favourable sea state, streamers would need to be towed lower in the water column to mitigate for weather-related downtime and minimise acquiring poor data.

 The survey is expected to take up to 40 days, though the vessel may be present on location for longer than this depending on factors such as sea state conditions, whale-instigated shutdowns and technical issues.